phanumat/Documentation/getting-started/groovy-basics.rst

 Next steps
 ----------

-Now that you know some of the basics of Groovy, head over to our :ref:`groovy-for-smartthings` tutorial to learn how SmartThings uses Groovy in some very specific ways for development.
+Now that you know some of the basics of Groovy, head over to our :ref:`groovy-for-PEA HiVE` tutorial to learn how PEA HiVE uses Groovy in some very specific ways for development.

 ..
 [1] This example is taken from the book `Programming Groovy: Dynamic Productivity for the Java Developer <http://www.amazon.com/Programming-Groovy-Productivity-Developer-Programmers/dp/1934356093/>`__ by Venkat Subramaniam.